- Location: Maine

 Those with a digital license can replace it online; otherwise, you have to go into a physical office.
 No matter what, it’s important to get a new license as soon as you notice it’s missing.
 This prevents ID theft.

-You'll get a notice at least 30 days in advance.
+You'll get a notice approximately 45 days in advance.
 It tells you whether you must appear in person, or if you can use the online system.

 You’ll print a temporary license valid for 60 days.
-Your new license will be mailed and arrive within two to three weeks.
+Your new license will be mailed and should arrive within 3 weeks.

 The BMV Rapid Renewal system is not available to everyone.
 There are restrictions:

 - You must have a digital license―the pink-highlighted license with a digital photo.
 If you do not have a digital license yet, you cannot use Rapid Renewal.

 - If it’s time for a vision screening, you have to go into an office.
 Vision screenings are required at every 2nd renewal at 40 years old and up.

 - You can't renew a commercial driver's license (CDL) online.
 You must go to a BMV office.

 - You can't renew an out-of-state license.